The Andrew Ross Home

 A brother of Cherokee Principal Chief John Ross, Andrew was a judge on the Cherokee Supreme Court.
 As a member of the Ridge Party — the group who lobbied to cede all Cherokee lands east of the Mississippi and voluntarily emigrate to the Western territory, Andrew was in direct opposition to his brother John’s anti-removal stance.

 The other two certified properties are owned by Landmarks of DeKalb County.
-They are Willstown Mission Cemetery located off Godfrey Avenue on 38th Street NE, which is open to the public, and the old Fort Payne Cabin site, located at the end of 4th Street SE, which is undergoing continued research and development — access to the Cabin Site is by appointment only.
-National Park Service signs should be in place at these two sites by May, 2010.
+They are Willstown Mission Cemetery located off Godfrey Avenue on 38th Street NE, which is open to the public, and the old Fort Payne Cabin Site, located at the end of 4th Street SE, which is undergoing continued research and development — access to the Cabin Site is by appointment only.
+National Park Service signs are in place at both of these sites.
 For further information, contact Landmarks at (256) 845-6888 or send email to: Landmarks.